c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Battle 11.
 The eleventh battle was fought 'on the mountain which is called Agnet (Agned) (Breguoin)' [Is Agned now called Edinburgh as some modern historians believe?
 Was this battle against the Picts?
 Arthur's Seat is a place here.]
 Possibly a battle against the Picts.

 521 AD Battle 12.
 Battle of Mons Badonicus.
 (Badon Hill) Arthur's final victory took place 'on Badon Hill and in it 960 men fell in one day, from a single charge of Arthur's, and no one laid them low save he alone; and he was victorious in all his campaigns'.
-(It is suggested Arthur was in charge of a significant number of Romano-British Cavalry, which the Angles had none.)
+(It is suggested Arthur was in charge of a significant number of Romano-British Cavalry, which the Angles and Picts had none.)

 [Gildas - when took place also the last almost, though not the least slaughter of our cruel foes, which was (as I am sure) forty-four years and one month after the 'landing of the Saxons'[477 AD], and also the time of my own nativity.
 Gildas died in 569 AD, aged 92 years] (Arthur born c.480 would have been around 41 years old now, just past his physical prime)